List of Asian NASCAR drivers

 Kamui Kobayashi was the most recent Asian driver to compete in the NASCAR Cup Series.

-This is a list of drivers with nationalities from Asian countries to compete in at least one NASCAR event in its top three national series (Cup, Xfinity, Truck).
+This is a list of drivers with nationalities from Asian countries to compete in at least one NASCAR event in its top three national series (Cup, NOAPS, Truck).

 The first Asian driver to compete in a NASCAR national series event was Toshio Suzuki, when he competed in one 1996 Busch Series race.
 The first Asian driver to compete in NASCAR's top series (Cup Series) was Hideo Fukuyama at the 2002 MBNA Platinum 400 at Dover Motor Speedway.
 Shigeaki Hattori, the third Asian driver to race in a national series event, later went on to become a team owner at Hattori Racing Enterprises, which would win the 2018 NASCAR Camping World Truck Series championship.
 Narain Karthikeyan was the first Indian driver to compete in a national series, who competed part time in the 2010 NASCAR Camping World Truck Series season between stints in Formula One.

+Kyle Larson, the 2021 and 2025 NASCAR Cup Series champion and winner of 32 NASCAR Cup races, is a Japanese American.
+In 2016, Ryan Ellis became the first Japanese American to race in a Toyota manufactured Cup series car, which is a Japan-based company and only current foreign NASCAR manufacturer.

 Active drivers

+Active drivers from Asian countries

-These drivers have competed in at least one national series event in 2025.
-Statistics accurate as of September 20, 2025.
+These drivers have competed in at least one NCS, NOAPS, or NCTS event in 2025.
+Statistics accurate as of July 14, 2026.